kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 8.md

-Lab 8 - Using Spring Cloud Bus
+##Lab 8 - Using Spring Cloud Bus

-PART 1 - The Broker
+**Part 1 - The Broker**

-1. Download Rabbit MQ from https://www.rabbitmq.com/download.html.
+1. Download Rabbit MQ from [https://www.rabbitmq.com/download.html](https://www.rabbitmq.com/download.html).
 Use appropriate distribution for your platform.

 2. Launch Rabbit MQ and leave it running.

-PART 2 - The Server
+  **Part 2 - The Server**

-3. Stop all of the services that you may have running from previous exercises.
-If using an IDE you may also wish to close all of the projects that are not related to "lab-8”.
+3. Stop ALL of the services that you may have running from previous exercises.
+If using an IDE you may also wish to close all of the projects that are not related to "lab-8” or "common".

 4. Open lab-8-config-server.
 Open the POM, add another dependency for spring-cloud-starter-bus-amqp.